Incorporation, Good Standing, and Due Qualification Sample Clauses

 Incorporation, Good Standing, and Due Qualification.
 The Company is a corporation duly incorporated, validly existing and in good standing under the laws of the jurisdiction of its incorporation; has the corporate power and authority to own its assets and to transact the business in which it is now or proposes to be engaged in; and is duly qualified as a foreign corporation and in good standing under the laws of each other jurisdiction in which such qualification is required.

 Incorporation, Good Standing, and Due Qualification.
-Borrower is a corporation duly incorporated, validly existing, and in good standing under the laws of the State of Delaware, has the corporate power and authority to own its assets and to transact the Business, and is duly qualified as a foreign corporation and in good standing under the laws of each other jurisdiction in which such qualification is required.
+The Borrower is a corporation duly incorporated, validly existing, and in good standing under the laws of State of Delaware, has the corporate power and authority to own its assets and to transact the businesses in which it is now engaged or proposed to be engaged; and is duly qualified as a foreign corporation and in good standing under the laws of each other jurisdiction in which such qualification is required except where failure to be qualified would not have a material adverse effect on the Borrower’s business or operations.

 Incorporation, Good Standing, and Due Qualification.
 The Consultant is a corporation duly incorporated, validly existing and in good standing under the laws of the jurisdiction of its incorporation; has the corporate power and authority to own its assets and to transact the business in which it is now engaged and proposes to be engaged in; and is duly qualified as a foreign corporation and in good standing under the laws of each other jurisdiction in which such qualification is required.